-For example, retired talk-show host David Letterman turns 70½ on October 12, 2017.
-He can take his initial RMD by December 31, but he has until April 1, 2018, to satisfy IRS requirements.
-If Dave waits to take that first RMD between January 1 and April 1, 2018, he will still have to take another RMD before December 31, 2018.
+For example, actor Billy Crystal turned 70½ on September 14, 2018.
+He could take his initial RMD by December 31, but he has until April 1, 2019, to satisfy IRS requirements.
+If Billy waits to take that first RMD between January 1 and April 1, 2019, he still has to take another RMD before December 31, 2019.

 It’s important to remember that the April 1 grace period is a one-time deal.
 Beyond that initial exception, RMDs must be taken by December 31 every year.